bachmeb/linux-admin/docs/slackware/14.1/macbook-air.md

 diskutil unmountDisk /dev/diskN
 ```

-##### Copy the contents of the Ubuntu image to the USB device.
+##### Copy the contents of the disk image to the USB device.
 This will erase any contents of the USB device.
 *Using /dev/rdisk instead of /dev/disk may be faster*
 ```
 sudo dd if=/path/to/downloaded.img.dmg of=/dev/rdiskN bs=1m